 HVAC Installation & Repair

 This skilled trades career focuses on the installation and repair of refrigeration, ventilation, heating and air conditioning systems.
-If this thriving 1 field interests you, explore TWS’ refrigeration training program in Jacksonville, FL, which can be concluded in just 7 months.
+If this thriving 1 field interests you, explore TWS’ refrigeration training program in Jacksonville, FL and Houston, TX, which can be concluded in just 7 months.
 This program includes classes covering the basics of HVAC technology, as well as comprehensive practical training with HVAC systems.
 Moreover, this vocational training program is also eligible for military financial aid, such as the GI Bill, MyCAA programs, and military tuition rates.
 Furthermore, if you want to work in the commercial foodservice industry, you might want to look at the Vet2Tech program, which offers scholarships for training for HVAC technicians in commercial foodservice.

 Solar Installation & Repair

 The work of a solar technician can vary, but they typically install and repair solar panels and related equipment from residential homes and commercial building to large power plants.
 Not only do you get to work in a booming industry, but you also contribute to sustainability and help protect the environment.
 TWS’ refrigeration training program, which can be funded through military student financial aid, also trains students in solar and green technologies.
 In addition, the nonprofit Solar Energy International (SEI), has made full scholarships available for military vets who seek to work in the solar industry.